Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Acknowledgements

 \section{Acknowledgements}

 This research was supported through the program ``Research in Pairs" by the Mathematisches Forschungsinstitut Oberwolfach in 2015.
+The authors would like to thank the referee for detailed reading and numerous comments leading to an improved exposition.

-\section{Convergence of Point processes}
+\section{Convergence of point processes}

 We discuss here convergence of point processes under vague topology.
 For notations and definitions, see Subsection~\ref{sec:topology}.
-Firstly, it is known that $(M_p(\Real), \M_p(\Real))$ is metrizable as a complete, separable metric space (\cite[Chapter 3, Proposition 3.17]{resnick2013extreme}).
-In the proof of this proposition, the vague metric $d_v$ has been defined which we describe next.
+Firstly, it is known that $(M_p(\Real), \M_p(\Real))$ is metrizable as a complete, separable metric space (\cite[Chapter 3, Proposition 3.17]{resnick2013extreme}), i.e., it is a Polish space.
+In the proof of this proposition, the vague metric $d_v$ has been used which we describe next.

 Let $\{G_i\}$ be the collection of open intervals in $\Real$ with rational end points and let $\{h_j\}$ be suitable piece-wise linear approximations to the indicator function of these sets.
-The functions $h_j$ are chosen so that they lie in $\ccR$ and are Lipschitz continuous (while it is not explicitly highlighted, from the definition of $h_j$ in the proof of \cite[Chapter 3, Proposition 3.17]{resnick2013extreme}, one can check that it is Lipschitz).
+The functions $h_j$ are chosen so that they lie in $\ccR$ and are Lipschitz continuous (while it is not explicitly highlighted, from the definition of $h_j$ in the proofs of Propositions 3.11, 3.17 from \cite[Chapter 3]{resnick2013extreme}, one can check that it is Lipschitz).
 Then for $m_1, m_2 \in M_p(\Real),$

-Since probability measures on Polish spaces (i.e., complete, separable metric spaces) are more tractable, it is of importance to us that $M_p(\bR)$ is a Polish space.
-The following is an oft-used result to prove weak convergence to a simple point process on $\bR.$ \begin{lemma}\cite[Proposition 3.22]{resnick2013extreme} Let $\{\sP_n\}, \sP$ be point processes on $\bR$ with $\sP$ being simple.
+The following is an oft-used result to prove weak convergence of point processes. \begin{lemma}\cite[Proposition 3.22]{resnick2013extreme} Let $\{\sP_n\}, \sP$ be point processes on $\bR$ with $\sP$ being simple.
 Let $\IR$ be the collection of all finite union of intervals in $\bR.$ Suppose that for each $I \in \IR,$ with $\Pr\{\sP(\partial I) = 0\} = 1$, we have

 Then $\sP_{n} \Rightarrow \sP$ in $M_{p}(\bR).$ \end{lemma}